watergis/docs/content/license/_index.en.md

 All of libraries are under **MIT** license.
 {{% /notice %}}

+Note.
+However, some repositories which were forked might be different license from MIT, so please follow license file under the repository.

 #### 2. License of vectortiles and raster tiles data
 {{% notice info %}}
 These vectortiles and raster tiles are licensed under a [Creative Commons Attribution 4.0 International